EmaroLab/armor_rds_tutorial/README.md

   args: ['']"
 ```

-+ and save the asserted (made by you) and inferted (made by the reasoner) axioms in an ontology file
++ and save the asserted (instantiated by you) and inferred (by the reasoner) axioms in an ontology file:

 ```sh
 rosservice call /armor_interface_srv "armor_request: